-As restaurant regulations shifted, McAlister’s Deli relied on innovative technology to communicate new safety procedures and solidify their commitment to customers.
+As restaurant regulations shifted, McAlister’s Deli relied on innovative technology to communicate new safety procedures and solidify its commitment to customers.

 This blog is part five in a five-part series around how Restaurateurs are finding their new normal and operating under COVID regulations.